 Ice cold beverages are the stock and trade of this company.
 Doing business as Polar Beverages, Polar Corp. is a leading manufacturer and distributor of fruit-flavored sodas, ginger ale, tonic water, club soda, flavored seltzers, and spring water.
 It serves more than 25,000 convenience and grocery stores in New England and upstate New York.
 The beverage maker markets products under its flagship Polar brand.
 It also bottles and distributes national brands, such as 7UP, A&W, Izze, Gatorade, AriZona, Snapple, and Sunkist.
-As part of its business, Polar Corp. also offers corporate water services.
-Privately-owned, Polar Corp. boasts three bottling plants: in New York, Massachusetts, and now Georgia.
+Polar Corp. also offers corporate water services.
+Privately- and family-owned, Polar Corp. boasts three bottling plants: in New York, Massachusetts, and Georgia.

 Sales and Marketing